snazzy-d/sdc/docs/sizeclass.md

 `(index * multiplier) >> shift` with carefully chosen multipliers and shifts values.
 These values were found using the `bin/tools/finddivisor` utility.

+Slabs are segregated between dense and sparse ones.
+Dense slabs are considered unlikely to be freed due the numerous number of elements they contain, as it is unlikely they get all freed at the same time.

 For each small size class, the properties of the slab can be found in the table
 bellow: